 - Injury from another fall

 The hermit crab will likely leave the cracked shell for a new one soon.
 You can’t force this exchange, but you should encourage a shell swap by providing alternative shells.

 Hermit Crab Outside of Shell Not Moving

-Injured or Ill
+Injured or Sick

 The hermit crab may also have a damaged tail, making it difficult to stay within its existing shell.
 Unfortunately, hermit crabs in this state are often close to death.
-You can try to provide a safe area for it, away from other hermits, and call a vet for a treatment plan.

 Hermit crabs can usually survive a fall, as long as it’s not from a height of 3+ feet.
 Check it over for injuries and provide a safe place where it can hide and heal in its own time.